 I am the parent/legal guardian but I am residing with a family member who is an Evergreen Park district resident.
 What paperwork is needed?

-The family member who owns or rent/leases a property will need to complete the Student Residency Affidavit (Appendix C).
-The family member will need to prove their residency in the Administrative Office with the accepted documentation.
-Additionally, the enrolling parent/guardian should provide accepted documentation proving they reside at the address.
+The family member who owns or rent/leases a property will need to complete the Student Residency Affidavit (Appendix C) and will need to prove their residency in the Administrative Office with the accepted documentation.
+Additionally, the enrolling parent/guardian should provide accepted documentation proving they reside at the address as well.
 The district resident must be present on the day of the residency appointment with the parent/guardian.

 Why am I having to provide proof of residence?